CFI On Campus Resources

 Subscribe to or request that your library subscribe to Free Inquiry, Skeptical Inquirer, or the philosophy journal Philo and distribute copies to an existing philosophy club or department discussion group, or other departments.

-Encourage students to apply for internships and register for educational courses.
-Courses are offered at SUNY Buffalo and University of Oregon, Eugene, as well as online through the Center for Inquiry Institute.
+Encourage students to apply for internships.
 Internships are available at Centers in Amherst, New York City, West Michigan, and Los Angeles, and others.
 Contact your local CFI branch to find out more.

 Contact a campus organizer to request an expert speaker or CFI representative.
 CFI can provide guest lectures and seminars, campus-wide debates on topics important to you and to CFI, organizational workshops, and even award-winning interactive "psychic" performances that teach students hands-on critical thinking skills.